zoltan-dulac/progressive-pushstate/README.md

 <a href="/path/to/page?section=support">Customer Support</a>
 ```

-This link currently works like you (the developer) expect it to (by going to the server and fetching the relevant page), but now you want to be clever and have this link trigger an AJAX request that will only retrieve the HTML fragment of the page that is different from the original page (i.e. the content of the page without the header and footer).
+This link currently works like you would expect it to (by going to the server and fetching the relevant page), but now you want to be clever and have this link trigger an AJAX request that will only retrieve the HTML fragment of the page that is different from the original page (i.e. the content of the page without the header and footer).

 * First, add the `progressive-pushstate` script to the bottom of your page.